MarcelGarus/server/blog/draft-kakuro.md

 ## Only Check Changes

 Retrospectively, this is an obvious one.
-Whenever we fill in a value, we don't need to validate the entire Kakudo – only the constraints that were affected by the cell.
+Whenever we fill in a value, we don't need to validate the entire Kakuro – only the constraints that contain the cell.

-In the beginning, we can save what constraints are affected for each cell.
+In the beginning, we can save what constraints are contain each cell.
-Then, we only need to check the affected constraints:
+Then, when filling out a cell, we only need to check the affected constraints:

 ```rust
 pub fn solve(input: &Input) -> Output {